 - Narrower row spacing.
 Row spacing of 15 – 20 inches has proven to increase yields and help plants to respond to management better.

 - Foliar fertilizers.
 Plants get most of their nutrients from the soil, but a certain amount of nutrients applied together with herbicides or fungicides can help the plants to overcome short-term deficiencies and stimulate metabolism and root activity underground.
 All this leads to plants ability to retain more pods, which means more seeds.

-Use EOS Crop Monitoring for your field management to get higher soybean yields.
+Use EOSDA Crop Monitoring for your field management to get higher soybean yields.